 Rank: Master Sergeant

-Assigned to Headquarters Company, 160th Special Operations Aviation Regiment (Airborne), Fort Campbell, Kentucky, Master Sergeant James Ponder was known as a no nonsense kind of soldier when in the field.
-Those who served with him knew Ponder was a capable and experienced pilot, and when the chips were down he was just the guy you wanted on your team.
-Called “Trey” by family and friends because he was the third to carry his family name, Ponder attended Auburn University before enlisting in the Army in 1990 and joining a Special Forces unit to pilot Chinook helicopters.
+Assigned to Headquarters Company, 160th Special Operations Aviation Regiment (Airborne) based out of Fort Campbell, Kentucky, Master Sergeant James Ponder was known as a no-nonsense kind of soldier when in the field.
+Those who served with him knew Ponder as a capable and experienced pilot, and when the chips were down, he was just the guy you wanted on your team.
+Master Sergeant Ponder, called “Trey” by family and friends because he was the third to carry his family name, attended Auburn University before enlisting in the Army in 1990 and joining a Special Forces unit to pilot Chinook helicopters.

 MSG Ponder’s daughter is a Folds of Honor scholarship recipient.